drinkWater234/Week1-Questionaire/answers.md

 ## What is Any vs AnyObject?

 Any is a keyword that represents any type.
 AnyObject is a keyword that represents an instance of any class type.

 ## What is a protocol?

+A protocol contains the requirements that pertains to a related functionality.
+The protocol can then be used by a class, structure, or enumeration to provide the implementation of the specified requirements required by the protocol.